Southampton Arts Film Program: 20 / 20 / 20

 Concurrently, students will participate in Breakout Workshops:

-Breakout WRITER/DIRECTOR WORKSHOPSFALL 2014: Writer/Directors pitch projects, develop scripts, and study: story structure, screenwriting, storyboarding, composition, directing, casting, working with actors, lighting, shooting, working within a frame, recording sound, and editing on Final Cut Pro.
+Breakout WRITER/DIRECTOR WORKSHOPSWINTER/SPRING 2015: Writer/Directors pitch projects, develop scripts, and study: story structure, screenwriting, storyboarding, composition, directing, casting, working with actors, lighting, shooting, working within a frame, recording sound, and editing on Final Cut Pro.

 Breakout PRODUCER WORKSHOPS

-In Winter/Spring, for Writer/Directors, the training is synthesized, focused, and put into practice.
-Writer/Directors shoot and direct and edit their completed short scripts in Manhattan over a 15-week semester.
+In Summer, for Writer/Directors, the training is synthesized, focused, and put into practice.
+Writer/Directors shoot and direct and edit their completed short scripts in Southampton over a 20-day intensive.
 Truly immersive, everyone crews on one another’s films.
 Production period culminates in a screening of final projects before industry professionals.

 WHERE: STONY BROOK MANHATTAN

 WHO: Writers, Directors, and Producers.
 This program is designed for filmmakers or creative artists who have stories that can be best told visually, including short films, documentaries and webisodes.

 COURSES AND COSTS: Fall course is four academic credits, Spring courses are 4-6 academic credits.
 Visit the Bursar's Office site for per-credit costs.
 Also offered are courses in Screenwriting, Film Survey, Art Direction, Directing and Acting and all disciplines of Theatre as well as Creative Writing and Literature.
 Winter/Spring Master Classes are a prerequisite for Spring semester Production Course.
 Spring Master Classes are prerequisite for Summer Production Intensive.
 Matriculation and full time status are also possible.
 Courses may apply towards an MFA degree*.

 *Manhattan Master Classes and Workshops are offered through the MFA in Creative Writing and Literature Program.